mingness/pr05-simplify-workflows/JOURNAL.md

 # Project Diary

+### Week 5 (July 29 - August 4, 2024)

+Work continued to develop the library template further.
+Katsuya Endoh, one of the developers of the library templates used as a model, has been an active contributor.
+The template now builds a jar, builds javadocs, assembles the release artifact to a zip, creates also a pdex file (zip file with different extension), and it has a release workflow.
+Further work includes integrating mkdocs builds, for easy documentation development, and automatic release to Github Pages.
+There are also a few bits to tidy in the template.

 ### Week 4 (July 22 - 28, 2024)

 After a few weeks swimming in Gradle, this repo has emerged.
 The approach I'm